falconry/falcon/docs/user/faq.rst

 --------------------------------------------------------------------
 Falcon generally tries to minimize the number of objects that it instantiates.
-It does this for two reasons: first, to avoid the expense of creating the object, and second to reduce memory usage.
+It does this for two reasons: first, to avoid the expense of creating the object, and second to reduce memory usage by reducing the total number of objects required under highly concurrent workloads.
 Therefore, when adding a route, Falcon requires an *instance* of your resource class, rather than the class type.
 That same instance will be used to serve all requests coming in on that route.

 Why does raising an error inside a resource crash my app?
 ---------------------------------------------------------